turing-machines/docs/content/faq/_index.en.md

 published: true
 ---

-### 1. Which Raspberry Pi are supported?
+### 1. Which Raspberry Pi models are compatible?

-Supported models with eMMC and without
+Turing Pi supports the following models with and without eMMC

 - [Raspberry Pi Compute Module 1](https://www.raspberrypi.org/products/compute-module-1/)
 - [Raspberry Pi Compute Module 3](https://www.raspberrypi.org/products/compute-module-3/)
 - [Raspberry Pi Compute Module 3+](https://www.raspberrypi.org/products/compute-module-3-plus/)

-### 2. Будет ли поддержка Raspberry Pi 4?
+### 2. Does the board support the new Rasberry pi 4?

-Как только поступят в продажу Raspberry Pi 4 Compute Modules в короткие сроки будет версия платы с их поддержкой
+There is no Compute Model for the Raspberry pi 4th generation yet

 ### 3. How to the compute modules communicate with each other?

-We use onboard 1 Gbps Ethernet switch within the nodes.
-Also, each node can exchange some tech info thought the I2C bus with each other, including Real-Time Clock (RTC)
+The nodes interconnected with the onboard 1 Gbps switch.
+However, each node is limited with 100 Mbps USB speed.
+Also, there is an I2C bus to exchange some technical information between nodes, including Real-Time Clock (RTC).

-### 4. Поддерживается ли прошивка Compute Modules через кластер?

-Yes.
-Only for the master node.

-### 5. USB connections to individual boards or is there a 1 Gbps switch or?

-По два вертикальных USB подсоединены каждый к своей ноде. Если смотреть со стороны портов: правый первый USB подсоединенем к мастер ноде, второй с ethernet ко второй ноде, третий к четвертой ноде и четвертый к шестой ноде
+### 4. From where the cluster board boots OS?

+You can boot the OS either from eMMC or SD card.

+### 5. Does each node get its own IP address?

+Yes

+### 6. Can I flash compute modules through the board?

+Yes, you can flash a compute module using a top/master node.

+### 7. How do the Ethernet, USB, HDMI, and audio ports work?
+Is there a way to switch them between nodes?
+Each pair of USB connected to a particular node.
+HDMI and audio connected with a top/master node.
+Ethernet connected with a second node.

-### 6. I see ATX DC 12V power ports.
+### 8. There are ATX and DC 12V power ports on the cluster board.
 Does this mean it can function from either an ATX power supply or 12V?
 Yes

-### 7. Guys what is the purpose of these things?
+### 7. What ca I do with the board?

-Kind of
+- Edge gateway and application hosting
+- Homelab
+- Develop and learn cloud-native technologies (Kubernetes, Docker, Serverless, Microservices) on bare metal
+- Cloud-native apps testing environment
+- Learn concepts of distributed Machine Learning apps
+- Hosting and managing IoT apps

-- To prototype and learn clustering applications and practices
+- Prototype and learn cluster applications, parallel computing, and distributed computing concepts on bare metal
-- Host at the edge Kubernetes (k8s, k3s), Docker, TensorFlow, Caffe and other beauties of microservice architecture
-- Home education lab
-- Compute node for IoT purposes
-- Home automation server
+- Host Minecraft